tailhook/cantal-py/doc/tutorial.rst

 2. Then you call ``start()``
 3. Afterwards you may freely adjust values of the metrics

-Cantal only works if it has ``CANTAL_PATH`` provided in the environment, in other case all counters are just no op.

 Rules of thumb:

 1. Create all metrics at module import time
 2. Import all modules before calling ``main()`` or whatever init function
-2. Writing metric is very cheap, so you don't need to aggregate them in user code
+3. Writing metric is very cheap, so you don't need to aggregate them in user code
-3. Creating metrics dynamically (after ``start()``) is not supported, but you can create metrics in a loop or similar
+4. Creating metrics dynamically (after ``start()``) is not supported, but you can create metrics in a loop or similar

+See :ref:`metrics` for more info.